 Let's Hop to Our Guide for Visiting San Diego with Kids!

 Here is what you need to know about visiting San Diego.
 We have tips on getting around, where to stay and what to do.
-From theme parks and world-famous zoos to sandy beaches, there is no shortage of outdoor family fun when visiting San Diego with kids.
+From kid-friendly theme parks and world-famous zoos to sandy beaches, there is no shortage of outdoor family fun when visiting San Diego with kids.
 Here's what you need to know to plan the most unfrogettable San Diego vacation with your tadpoles.